 What Listening actually requires (and why apps don't help)

 The CIPLE Listening section uses European Portuguese audio at natural speed, with background noise.
-In the real exam, each audio segment is typically played twice — but you still need to understand EU Portuguese at speed, not slow "learner" audio.
+In the real exam, many tasks play each recording twice — but you still need to understand EU Portuguese at speed, not slow "learner" audio.

 This is very different from: